Last updated 14 January 2019

-- If the lender takes the case to court, sends out a Section 88 Notice, refuses the hardship variation or fails to respond, then the borrower should immediately lodge a dispute with the lender’s dispute resolution scheme (free of charge).
+- If the lender takes the case to court, sends out a Section 88 Notice, refuses the hardship variation or fails to respond, then the borrower should immediately lodge a dispute with AFCA (free of charge).

 - Seek free legal advice from a community legal centre or Legal Aid Queensland.

-- Comply with the procedures of the dispute resolution service or take an application for hardship relief to the federal Magistrates Court after obtaining legal advice.
+- Comply with the procedures of the dispute resolution service or take an application for hardship relief to the Federal Circuit Court of Australia after obtaining legal advice.

-In making an application to the federal Magistrates Court, the borrower can seek an order that the contract be changed by:
+In making an application to the Federal Circuit Court of Australia, the borrower can seek an order that the contract be changed by: